 Meet the Research Collaborative

-The Research Collaborative comprises a group of Purdue faculty and staff who are actively engaged in research on one or more Steps to Leaps pillars (i.e. Well-Being, Grit/Persistence, Leadership, Networks, and Impact).
-We seek to establish evidence-based approaches to assessing and enhancing student well-being and resilience.
+The Research Collaborative is made up of Purdue faculty and staff engaged in research related to one or more of the Steps to Leaps pillars (i.e. well-being, grit/persistence, leadership, networks and impact).

 Steve Amireault

-Steve Amireault is an Assistant Professor in the Department of Health and Kinesiology.
+Steve Amireault is an assistant professor in the Department of Health and Kinesiology.
 He examines the primary drivers of sustained engagement in physical activity behavior across the adult lifespan.
 His research interests include the identification of the primary drivers of sustained engagement in physical activity participation in order to design effective interventions to help people adopt and maintain an active lifestyle.

 Jorge A. Banda